lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-remote-desktop.md

 <tags
 	ms.service="virtual-machines"
-	ms.date="09/14/2015"
+	ms.date="02/01/2016"
 	wacn.date=""/>

-#Using Remote Desktop to connect to a Windows Azure Linux VM
+#Using Remote Desktop to connect to a Azure Linux VM

-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-include.md)] This article covers managing a resource with the classic deployment model.
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the classic deployment model.
+Azure recommends that most new deployments use the Resource Manager model.

 ##Overview

 RDP (Remote Desktop Protocol) is a proprietary protocol used for Windows.
 How can we use RDP to connect to a Linux VM (virtual machine) remotely?

 This guidance will give you the answer!
-It will help you to install and config xrdp on your Windows Azure Linux VM, and you are able to connect it with Remote Desktop from a Windows machine.
+It will help you to install and config xrdp on your Azure Linux VM, and you are able to connect it with Remote Desktop from a Windows machine.
 We will use Linux VM running Ubuntu or OpenSUSE as the example in this guidance.

 Xrdp is an open source RDP server, which allows you to connect your Linux server with Remote Desktop from a Windows machine.
 It performs much nicer than VNC (Virtual Network Computing).
-VNC has this streak of “JPEG” quality and slow behavior, whereas RDP is fast and crystal clear.
+VNC has this streak of "JPEG" quality and slow behavior, whereas RDP is fast and crystal clear.

-> [AZURE.NOTE] You must already have an Windows Azure VM running Linux.
-To create and set up a Linux VM, see the [Azure Linux VM tutorial](/documentation/articles/virtual-machines-linux-tutorial).
+> [AZURE.NOTE] You must already have an Azure VM running Linux.
+To create and set up a Linux VM, see the [Azure Linux VM tutorial](/documentation/articles/virtual-machines-linux-quick-create-cli/).

 ##Create endpoint for Remote Desktop